Keptn uses a declarative approach to build scalable automation for delivery and operations which can be scaled to a large number of services.

 Everything that is executed in Keptn is visualized as a trace and can be accessed via the Keptn’s bridge or the API.

-Whether you are an end user with a strong opinion or you want to participate in the project, we’d love to hear from you!
-You can find more information about how to reach us in the Keptn community repo
+Whether you are an end user or you want to participate in the project, we’d love to hear from you!
+You can find more information about how to reach us in the Keptn community or just ping us via Slack.